 POLICY AND CONSENT TO THE USE OF PERSONAL DATA, PURSUANT TO ITALIAN LEGISLATIVE DECREE NO. 196 OF JUNE 30, 2003, ART.
 13

-Alitalia Società Aerea Italiana S.p.A. ("Alitalia S.p.A.") handles all of its customer data according to the legislation referred to in Italian legislative decree no. 196 of June 30, 2003, regarding the "Personal data protection code," which implements the European Union directives on this subject in Italy.
+Alitalia Società Aerea Italiana S.p.a. in a.s. ("Alitalia S.p.a. in a.s.") handles all of its customer data according to the legislation referred to in Italian legislative decree no. 196 of June 30, 2003, regarding the "Personal data protection code," which implements the European Union directives on this subject in Italy.

 For security reasons, Alitalia is required, to an increasing extent, to notify the various local authorities worldwide—the immigration and customs service in particular—of our customers' personal and travel data, obtained as part of normal flight schedules; as well as in Italy where requested by the Central Directorate for Immigration and Border Police.
 This notification is required in order to implement the contract of carriage.